1967 sterling devaluation: Consequences

 According to Catherine Schenk, the 1967 devaluation became "emblematic of the inability of the Labour Party to cope effectively with the reduction of sterling's international role".
 After the devaluation, the IMF sent a mission to London and on 29 November 1967 offered a £1.4 billion loan to the UK.

-While the 1949 devaluation helped the British economy, the 1967 did not improve the United Kingdom's economic position.
+While the 1949 devaluation helped the British economy, the 1967 version did not improve the United Kingdom's economic position.
 The devaluation also failed to improve the Bank of England's reserve position.
 To appear stronger than it was towards the markets after the devaluation, the Bank of England started manipulating or "window dressing" its reserve figures.